 However, before it was ever considered a technical profession, nursing existed from compassion and a dedication to caring for others.
 The vocational elements of nursing remain fundamental to the profession.

-So much so, that even Florence Nightingale – who championed nursing as a technical profession and founded the first training school in 1860 – stated nursing can not be successful without them;
+So much so that even Florence Nightingale – who championed nursing as a technical profession and founded the first training school in 1860 – stated nursing could not be successful without them.

 Vocational duties require nurses to care for all aspects of patients, especially the messy, dirty, non-technical bits.
 Not to do so is not to care or be a good nurse.

-And it’s the dedication to developing and practising these values that make nursing a vocation for many people – it takes the work above a simple job or career.
+The dedication to developing and practising these values makes nursing a vocation for many people—it elevates the work above a simple job or career.

 Why are the vocational elements of nursing essential to patient care?

-The ability to put the emotional needs of your patients first by practising sensitivity, patience, and empathy can drastically improve patient outcomes.
-Displaying this level of compassion can ease your patients’ anxieties and decrease their time in hospital.
+The ability to prioritise your patients' emotional needs by practising sensitivity, patience, and empathy can drastically improve patient outcomes.
+Displaying this level of compassion can ease your patients’ anxieties and decrease their time in the hospital.

-There’s no doubt that nursing as a vocation is incredibly demanding and requires lots of hard work.
+Undoubtedly, nursing is incredibly demanding and requires lots of hard work.
 But it’s also incredibly rewarding.

 Improving a patient’s road to recovery, helping them get back on their feet or simply making a patient comfortable can drastically improve their quality of life.

 You’ll build strong professional relationships working closely with other medical professionals who share your passion.
-And you’ll have a strong support network you can rely on too.
+You’ll also have a strong support network you can rely on.

-You’ll develop sought-after skills and have plenty of opportunities to grow your career as the demand for nurses continues to rise.
+As the demand for nurses rises, you’ll develop sought-after skills and have plenty of opportunities to grow your career.

-As a nurse you have the chance to use your skills in a variety of settings and even specialise in a particular field, whether that’s adult nursing, mental health nursing, learning disability nursing or child nursing.
+As a nurse, you can use your skills in various settings and even specialise in a particular field, whether adult nursing, mental health nursing, learning disability nursing or child nursing.

 Ready to take your vocation one step further?